Is my email address in a data breach or on people-search sites?

 Email reaches broker sites through the same pipelines as phone and address data: loyalty programs, online forms, mortgage and credit applications, app permissions, and breaches that get re-aggregated into commercial broker databases.
 People-search sites integrate email when it appears alongside other identity data they already have for you.

-Will removing my email from broker sites stop spam and phishing?
+Will removing my email from data broker sites stop spam and phishing?

 What is a credential stuffing attack?

 Credential stuffing is when attackers take email/password pairs leaked from one breach and try them on hundreds of other sites, betting that the user reused the same password.
-If you used the same password at LinkedIn (breached) and your bank (not breached), the LinkedIn breach effectively compromised the bank account.
+If you used the same password at a breached site and your bank, the breach effectively compromised the bank account too.
 Unique passwords stored in a password manager are the standard defense.

 Should I delete my email account?